Making Dutch friends as an international: our 21 best tips

 11. Attend those borrels after work

-Those borrel evenings with colleagues are very important when it comes to getting to know and forging friendships with your co-workers.
+Those borrel evenings with colleagues are very important when it comes to getting to know your co-workers.

 So, make the effort and get to know your colleagues in a non-working environment.
 Less stress, more drinks, more friends. 🍻